 High school juniors or home-schooled students who wish to attend college must follow regular admission procedures.
-However, admission will be granted only to students who have pp 5-32.indd 14 sixteen academic units in academic/core studies or their equivalent, plus an above-average academic and achievement record.
+However, admission will be granted only to students who have sixteen academic units in academic/core studies or their equivalent, plus an above-average academic and achievement record.
 In addition, a personal interview and a letter of recommendation and support from the high school principal, guidance counselor, or home-school instructor are required.
 Part-time high school or home-schooled students who wish to enroll in individual courses must have permission of the instructor.